rowario/skinElemetsHDtoSD/README.md

 # skin elements resize
-Small script for resize all your skin elements from @2x to default sizes
+Small script for resize all your skin elements from @2x to default sizes i didn't know about Roan's programm when i do this, his one is better for use https://osu.ppy.sh/community/forums/topics/762684

 # how to use
 install node.js from https://nodejs.org